tc39/proposal-for-in-order/README.md

 From [this list of interop semantics](exploration#interop-semantics) we can derive a conservative underapproximation of cases where engines already agree, which I believe covers the most common common cases.
 Specifically:

-- Neither the object being iterated nor anything in its prototype chain is exotic.
+- Neither the object being iterated nor anything in its prototype chain is exotic, except for Array exotic objects.
 - Neither the object being iterated nor anything in its prototype has their `[[SetPrototypeOf]]` or `[[Delete]]` methods called during iteration.
 - Nothing in the object's prototype chain has its `[[DefineOwnProperty]]` method called during iteration.
 - No property of the object itself has its enumerability change during iteration.